-In the interview, Paul will share with you how stretch therapy has helped him out in his fitness business and how he has used it to get better results for his clients.
+In the interview, Paul will share how it helped him in his fitness business and how he has used it to get better client results.
+Enjoy the interview.

 In the interview, Paul will share with you:

 - What is Stretch Therapy?

 - Where to Get More info on it?